Tophernad/JNUC-2026/README.md

 ### 📁 `Runbooks/`

 Operational runbooks for handling a new OS release from day one through forced update.
-Written to be vendor-neutral so any MDM shop can adapt them.

 - `macos-vulnerability-response-process-runbook.md` — Day-by-day process for responding to a new macOS release, including beta testing, communication templates, Nudge escalation levels, and forced-update procedure.
-- `ios-ipados-vulnerability-response-process-runbook.md` — Same shape as the macOS runbook, extended for the differences in the iOS/iPadOS fleet (corporate, purpose-built, and external/study populations; MDM update commands; device lock as the terminal state).
+- `ios-ipados-vulnerability-response-process-runbook.md` — Same shape as the macOS runbook, extended for the differences in the iOS/iPadOS fleet.

 ## Getting Started